tearust/t-rust/docs/Sep2022_tokenomics/README.md

 ## Hosting node providers

 Hosting node providers are sometimes called "miners" in the blockchain world.
 But in TEA Project, they don't waste hash power to maintain the global state (specific [state_maintainers](state_maintainers.md) play that role instead).
 The miners in the TEA Project are simply hosting service providers.
-They own and run [special designed hardware](special%20designed%20hardware.md) called "Tea Boxes".
+They own and run [special_designed_hardware](special_designed_hardware.md) called "Tea Boxes".
 End users access these tea boxes as if they were traditional internet servers.

 ## State maintainers

 [state_maintainers](state_maintainers.md) work just like database servers in the traditional world of cloud computing.
-They receive queries and mutations from [hosting_nodes](hosting_nodes.md), update the state, and broacast the current state to [seated_hosting](seated_hosting.md).
+They receive queries and mutations from [hosting_nodes](hosting_nodes.md), update the state, and broacast the current state to [seated_hosting_nodes](seated_hosting_nodes.md).

 ## App owners